Triangular Prism Equations and Categorification: Applications

 \section{Applications}

-In this section, we apply the result of previous sections to prove that certain fusion rings can not be categorified, more precisely, those of \S \ref{sec:FirstLoc} and \S \ref{sec: SpeCrit} to exclude $\mathcal{F}_{210}$ and $\mathcal{F}_{660}$ resp.
-The classification stated in Theorem \ref{thm: ClassSimpleIntegral} follows.
+In this section, we leverage the findings from earlier sections to demonstrate that certain fusion rings cannot be categorified.
+Specifically, we use the results from \S \ref{sec:FirstLoc} and \S \ref{sec:SpeCrit} to rule out the categorification of $\mathcal{F}_{210}$ and $\mathcal{F}_{660}$, respectively.
+Consequently, the classification presented in Theorem \ref{thm:ClassSimpleIntegral} is established.

-\subsection{Fusion Ring $\mathcal{F}_{210}$}
+\subsection{Fusion ring $\mathcal{F}_{210}$}

 In this section, we discuss the simple integral fusion ring $\mathcal{F}_{210}$.
 It is of rank $7$, $\mathrm{FPdim}$ $210$ and type $[[1,1],[5,3],[6,1],[7,2]]$, with fusion matrices as follows,